 3. Make smart decisions when you shave

 Never use a dull razor and a blade that has rust on it.
 If the hairs are quite long, go over your thighs and your bikini line with an electric razor first.
 This will decrease your chances of damaging the follicles when you shave with a razor.
 Make sure you do not shave too close and never tighten or pull your skin and do not press down too hard.
-Also make sure you shave with the shaving creams for sensitive skin and avoid anything that makes your skin dry.
+Also, make sure you shave with shaving creams for sensitive skin and avoid anything that makes your skin dry.

 4. Use products that contain salicylic acid

 One of the best ingredients for treating ingrown hairs is salicylic acid.
 It makes them feel better and look better, so look for products that contain salicylic acid.
-Products that contain salicylic acid will help clean your pores, exfoliate it and prevent any infection.
+Products that contain salicylic acid will help clean your pores, exfoliate them and prevent any infection.

-Always keep the skin of your bikini line and your inner thighs moisturized, but make sure you do not apply too much of lotion.
+Always keep the skin of your bikini line and your inner thighs moisturized, but make sure you do not apply too much lotion.
 I use a lightweight lotion that contains salicylic acid, it works great for me!

 6. Tweeze but don’t pluck